plumehub/catalog/README.md

 # Catalog of useful data for PLUME project

-Here you will find a list of datasets that can be useful to PLUME participants and where to find them easily, either on PLUME's unit storage, either on another platform.
+Here you will find a list of datasets that can be useful to PLUME participants and where to find them easily, either on PLUME's unit storage, or on other platform.

 *Click on the arrows to develop the drop down menu with all the datasets*